Pain after Knee Replacement – What to Do?

 • Postoperative pain is common in the first few weeks after surgery.

-• They arise from the trauma of the surgical procedure and the necessary manipulation of the tissue.
+• They arise from the trauma of the surgical intervention and the necessary manipulation of the tissue.

 • Pain can usually be controlled with medication and physiotherapeutic measures.